..1 THE SEARCH FOR LIFE IN THE UNIVERSE 2015 - Time

 ..3 THE SUN'S HEARTBEAT 2011 - Bob Berman

 Bob Berman knows his subject and presents it in a reader-friendly way.
 Gravity causes hydrogen clouds to collapse into stars, producing heat and pressure.
+Nuclear fusion begins!
 Stars are round because spheres have the smallest surface areas.
-Nuclear fusion begins!
 Hydrogen atoms fuse to form helium, releasing energy.
 Helium atoms fuse to make carbon and oxygen.
 Beyond iron, additional energy is needed to make elements, and stars go supernova if they are massive enough.
 92 elements fly into space.
 The sun is a third generation star.
 Its energy takes the form of radio waves, microwaves, infrared (heat), visible light & ultraviolet.
 Wavelengths make the difference.
 Stars behind the sun appear to shift as the earth orbits 67,000 miles an hour.
-Chapter 16 is called "Totality: The Impossible Coincidence" and deals with total solar eclipses.
-I experienced the Great American Eclipse of August 21, 2017, from Lebanon, Tennessee.
+Chapter 16 is called "Totality: The Impossible Coincidence" and deals with solar eclipses.
+I saw the Great American Eclipse on August 21, 2017.

 ..4 THE BRIGHTEST STARS 2008 - Fred Schaaf